maidsafe/temp_safe_network/sn_cli/README.md

 In order to build this CLI from source code you need to make sure you have `rustc v1.44.0` (or higher) installed.
 Please take a look at this [notes about Rust installation](https://www.rust-lang.org/tools/install) if you need help with installing it.
 We recommend you install it with `rustup` which will install the `cargo` tool which this guide makes use of.

-Once Rust and its toolchain are installed, run the following commands to clone this repository and build the `safe-cli` (the build process may take several minutes the first time you run it on this crate):
+Once Rust and its toolchain are installed, run the following commands to clone this repository and build the `sn_cli` (the build process may take several minutes the first time you run it on this crate):
 ```shell
 $ git clone https://github.com/maidsafe/sn_api.git
 $ cd sn_api
 $ cargo build
 ```

-Since this project has a cargo workspace with the `safe-cli` as the default crate, when building from the root location it will build the Safe CLI.
+Since this project has a cargo workspace with the `sn_cli` as the default crate, when building from the root location it will build the Safe CLI.
 Once it's built, you can find the `safe` executable at `target/debug/` or `target/release` if you built it with the `--release` flag.

 ## Using the CLI